Healthy eating is important at any age. It gives your body the nutrients and energy it needs for good health.

-Vitamin B6 helps the body to make protein that is used to build red blood cells, make hormones, and fight infection.
+Vitamin B6 helps the body to make protein, which is used to build red blood cells, make hormones, and fight infection.
 It also helps maintain a healthy nervous system and regulate blood sugar (glucose) levels.

 Vitamin B12 helps your nervous system work properly and helps make red blood cells.
+Natural sources of vitamin B12 include meat, fish, poultry, eggs and milk products.
 As you get older, it is harder for your body to absorb the vitamin B12 found naturally in foods.

-If you do not get enough vitamin B12 you can develop anemia.
-The most common symptom of anemia is feeling tired, but you might also have shortness of breath, dizziness, and coldness in your hands and feet.
+If you do not get enough vitamin B12 you can develop anemia, which means your blood has a lower than normal number of red blood cells.
+The most common symptom of anemia is feeling tired and weak, but you might also have shortness of breath, dizziness, and coldness in your hands and feet.
 Over time, too little vitamin B12 can also cause nerve and brain damage.